sigoden/aichat/README.md

 ### Roles

-We can let ChatGPT play a certain role through `prompt` to have it better generate what we want.

-We can predefine a batch of roles in `roles.yaml`.
+We can define a batch of roles in `roles.yaml`.

 > We can get the location of `roles.yaml` through the repl's `.info` command or cli's `--info` option.